hashicorp/terraform-provider-aws/website/docs/r/kms_external_key.html.markdown

 The following arguments are supported:

-* `description` - (Optional) The description of the key as viewed in AWS console.
-* `key_usage` - (Optional) Specifies the intended use of the key.
-  Defaults to ENCRYPT/DECRYPT, and only symmetric encryption and decryption are supported.
-* `policy` - (Optional) A valid policy JSON document.
-* `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 30 days.
-Defaults to 30 days.
+* `deletion_window_in_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource.
+Must be between `7` and `30` days.
+Defaults to `30`.
+* `description` - (Optional) Description of the key.
-* `is_enabled` - (Optional) Specifies whether the key is enabled. this option is always false while `key_state` is `PendingImport`.
-Defaults to true.
+* `enabled` - (Optional) Specifies whether the key is enabled.
+Keys pending import can only be `false`.
+Imported keys default to `true` unless expired.
+* `key_material_base64` - (Optional) Base64 encoded 256-bit symmetric encryption key material to import.
+The CMK is permanently associated with this key material.
+The same key material can be reimported, but you cannot import different key material.
+* `policy` - (Optional) A key policy JSON document.
+If you do not provide a key policy, AWS KMS attaches a default key policy to the CMK.
-* `tags` - (Optional) A mapping of tags to assign to the object.
+* `tags` - (Optional) A key-value map of tags to assign to the key.
+* `valid_to` - (Optional) Time at which the imported key material expires.
+When the key material expires, AWS KMS deletes the key material and the CMK becomes unusable.
+If not specified, key material does not expire.
+Valid values: [RFC3339 time string](https://tools.ietf.org/html/rfc3339#section-5.8) (`YYYY-MM-DDTHH:MM:SSZ`)

 ## Attributes Reference

 The following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the key.
+* `expiration_model` - Whether the key material expires.
+Empty when pending key material import, otherwise `KEY_MATERIAL_EXPIRES` or `KEY_MATERIAL_DOES_NOT_EXPIRE`.
-* `key_id` - The globally unique identifier for the key.
+* `id` - The unique identifier for the key.
 * `key_state` - The state of the CMK.
+* `key_usage` - The cryptographic operations for which you can use the CMK.

 ## Import

-KMS Keys can be imported using the `id`, e.g.
+KMS External Keys can be imported using the `id`, e.g.

 ```
 $ terraform import aws_kms_external_key.a arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab